Clockwork Angels: Background and writing

-At the end of the band's Snakes & Arrows Tour in July 2008, the group took a year-and-a-half long break, during which Rush released the live albums Snakes & Arrows Live (2008) and the compilation Working Men (2009).
+At the end of the band's Snakes & Arrows Tour in July 2008, the group took a year-and-a-half long break; during this break, Rush released the live albums Snakes & Arrows Live (2008) and the compilation Working Men (2009).
 The band reconvened in Los Angeles in December 2009 to discuss what projects they wanted to undertake in the coming year.
 Among their options were to start a new studio album and to undergo a major tour; as Neil Peart later wrote: "Fools that we are, we ended up doing both."
 The idea of an album with a back story as opposed to a collection of different songs became an attractive one to the group, for which Peart detailed one set in a fictional world with a suite of songs telling a story.
 Rush had worked on new material as early as February 2009, but Alex Lifeson denied a speculation that they were set to make a concept album at that time.

 Rush adopted the band's usual songwriting methods which involved Geddy Lee and Lifeson working on music at their home studios in Toronto while Peart worked alone from his California home on the lyrics.
 The group had encouraged one another to become more spontaneous with their solos in live performance which became a primary element while writing new music for Clockwork Angels.
 Lifeson had to consciously hold himself back from layering guitar tracks as he wanted to emphasize the "basic rockiness of the songs" and resorted to greater use of double tracking.
 The sessions were productive; in March 2010, Lee said: "Just about a month and a half ago we had no songs.
 And now we've been writing and now we've got about six songs that we just love" and Lifeson predicted a spring 2011 release.